rsxy/micropulser/README.md

 ## Contributing

 This is my first public project for quite some time, please feel free to contribute or drop me a note! :-)

+## To do
+* more testing, oscilloscope pictures
+* better documentation
+* code refining